Seeing without Pixels: Perception from Camera Trajectories: Experimental Setup

 \subsection{Baselines}

-(1) Direct LMM Baseline.
 For the Gemini row in Table~\ref{tab:main_retrieval_results} of the main paper, we input 8 uniformly sampled video frames directly.
 The five candidate texts are randomly shuffled and assigned labels (A-E).
 Gemini-2.5-Pro~\cite{comanici2025gemini} is queried with the prompt: \textit{Which of the following descriptions best matches the video?}

-(2) Camera Description Baseline.
-For exocentric text retrieval (Table~\ref{tab:dynpose_retrieval} of the main paper), we adopt a two-stage process.
-First, we prompt specialized LMMs (Qwen-VL-7B~\cite{fang2025camerabench} or ShotVL-7B~\cite{liu2025shotbench}) to \textit{Describe the camera motion in this video.} Note that these models are trained to generate textual description of the camera motion in the associated video (\eg, ``zoom'', ``pan'') and do not aim to describe the content of the video.
+For exocentric text retrieval (Table~\ref{tab:dynpose_retrieval} of the main paper), we consider the following baselines: \begin{itemize} \item \textbf{Two-stage camera description baselines.} First, we prompt specialized LMMs (Qwen-VL-7B~\cite{fang2025camerabench} or ShotVL-7B~\cite{liu2025shotbench}) to \textit{Describe the camera motion in this video.} Note that these models are trained to generate textual description of the camera motion in the associated video (\eg, ``zoom'', ``pan'') and do not aim to describe the content of the video.
 Second, we feed this generated description into another LLM (we use Gemini-2.5-Flash~\cite{comanici2025gemini}) and prompt it to answer the MCQ given the camera motion described in text form.
 The prompt is: \textit{The following describes the motion and focus of a camera while filming a scene:[Generated Description].
 Which of the following events or scene descriptions is most likely being filmed with this camera movement?
-[Option A-E].}
+[Option A-E].} \CR{\item \textbf{Zero-shot LMM baselines.} We evaluate the zero-shot capabilities of two strong LMMs for this task: Qwen3-VL-32B-Instruct~\cite{bai2025qwen3} (open-source) and Gemini-3-Pro~\cite{comanici2025gemini} (proprietary).
+To make the trajectory data compatible with these models, we render the 3D camera trajectories into video clips, consistent with our human-readable visualizations.
+We provide these trajectory videos as input alongside the following prompt: \textit{The video features the trajectory of a camera.
+Answer the question about the video content based on the camera trajectory.
+Which of the following events or scene descriptions is most likely being filmed with this camera movement?
+[Option A-E].} \item \textbf{SFT baselines.} To assess the impact of domain-specific training, we implement two supervised fine-tuning (SFT) baselines using Qwen3-4B-Instruct~\cite{yang2025qwen3} (an LLM) and Qwen3-VL-4B-Instruct~\cite{bai2025qwen3} (an LMM).
+We perform SFT on the DynPose-100K training set to predict video descriptions.
+For the LMM, we input the rendered trajectory videos and the zero-shot prompt above.
+For the text-only LLM, we format the trajectory as a text list of 9D pose sequences with the following prompt: \textit{You are given the relative camera trajectory of a video as a sequence of pose vectors.
+Each pose vector is 9D: 3D translation + 6D rotation.
+Camera trajectory: [value].
+Task: Which of the following events or scene descriptions is most likely being filmed with this camera movement?
+[Option A-E].}} \end{itemize}